Chris Ownbey

 COMMON QUESTIONS

 As the body ages, it loses flexibility.
 Loss of flexibility is the single most important physical characteristic likely to influence one’s golf swing.
 A tight body restricts the motion of the swing and can even lead to injuries.
-Flexibility, mobility, core strength and power can all be improved by exercises tailored specifically for each golfer.
+Flexibility, mobility, core strength and power can all be improved by exercises tailored specifically for each golfer through golf fitness training and golf performance training guided by a golf fitness coach or golf fitness trainer.

-Sport specific training is unique to the individual sport.
-You would not train for golf the same as you prepared for football in high schoolT
+Golf specific fitness training vs general strength training is different because sport specific training is unique to the individual sport.
+You would not train for golf the same as you prepared for football in high school, which is why many golfers work with a TPI certified golf fitness instructor or golf personal trainer to improve performance through targeted golf fitness training.

 An initial physical evaluation is performed.
-This evaluation is the same assessment used for the PGA professionals on tour.
+This evaluation is the same assessment used for the PGA professionals on tour and follows principles used in TPI golf fitness and the Titleist Performance Institute (TPI) system.
 The assessment will identify your physical deficits, however small.
-Your range of motion, strength, balance, and flexibility are tested extensively.
-Once this evaluation is completed, You will have an understanding of which physical limitations are directly affecting your performance, then we develop a program to correct these limitations.
+Your range of motion, strength, balance, and flexibility are tested extensively during a TPI golf fitness screening or golf fitness assessment.
+Once this evaluation is completed, you will have an understanding of which physical limitations are directly affecting your performance, then we develop a program to correct these limitations with structured golf fitness coaching.